 The legal starting point has shifted: landlords are now required to justify refusals rather than tenants having to justify why they should be allowed a pet.

-One of the most important operational changes is the introduction of a statutory response timetable.
-Where a tenant makes a written request to keep a pet, and that request includes a description of the animal, the following framework applies:
+A landlord has 28 days to give or refuse consent in writing after a tenant's written request.
+When a tenant makes a written request to keep a pet, and that request describes the animal, the following framework applies:

 The Decision Window - The landlord must give or refuse consent in writing on or before the 28th day after the request is made.